makrai/notes/dong1905-multiling-gen.md

 * future work
   * more epochs and larger models on web-scale text corpora.
-At the same time, we will also conduct more experiments on end applications as well as ablation experiments to investigate the model capability and the benefits of pre-training multiple language modeling tasks with the same network
+At the same time,
+  * more experiments on end applications as well as ablation experiments to investigate the model capability and the benefits of pre-training multiple language modeling tasks with the same network
   * extending UniLM to support cross-lingual tasks (Zewen Chi+ ArXiv, abs/1909.10481)
   * multi-task fine-tuning on both NLU and NLG tasks, which is